TekniskFiskevegn/fiskevegn-1/README.md

 ## Todo

 @ Sytalaust
+- getlocale could possibly be moved to layout
+- I should definately use a staticquery to genreate menu links
+- And they should be based on actual pages in sanity
 - Alle steder der "Fiskevegn" er brukt, skal erstattes med en konstant i sytalaust
 - bruk DEFAULT_LOCALE og UI function for å generere riktig språk i UI interface
 - improvements, could pass props to layout and header, and make the locale logic there.
 But its also nice to have it in order to genereate correct ui components